-Well, today, The New York Times has gotten in on Institutional Investor’s annual listing of the top hedge fund earners.
+Well, today, 1 1 Close I wrote this before reading Matt Levine's better version on Bloomberg View, though I probably read his discussion of the same issue last year.
+I promise it's been independently driving me crazy for about 15 years.
+The common Buffett and Piketty mentions are downright disturbing!
+The New York Times has gotten in on Institutional Investor’s annual listing of the top hedge fund earners.
 The article is mentioned on the front page of the print edition and is a top article on the paper’s website.
 The reasons for this include standard gawking at the rich that has probably been going on since one person had a bigger mud hut than her neighbor, but also, as this is The New York Times, the scoring of certain political points (“these guys made all this money despite mediocre years!”).

 Unfortunately, this list, published for many years now, makes little sense.
 Full disclosure — I was on this list once, in 2001, back when the numbers were merely eye-popping rather than eye-popping-squared.
 You are free to infer that I’m biased in either direction from this information — bitter that I’m not on the list anymore or a defender of overpaid managers.